Loan Calculator

 About the Loan Calculator

-A loan calculator helps you understand exactly what you'll pay for any type of borrowing — personal loans, car loans, student loans, or business financing.
-Before signing any loan agreement, knowing your monthly payment, total interest cost, and payoff timeline gives you the power to compare lenders, negotiate better terms, and make confident borrowing decisions.
-Our free loan calculator works for loans of any size and term, from a $1,000 personal loan to a $500,000 business loan.
+A loan calculator helps you understand exactly what you will pay for any type of borrowing — personal loans, car loans, student loans, home equity loans, or business financing — before you sign any agreement.
+Knowing your monthly payment, total interest cost, total amount paid, and full repayment timeline in advance gives you the power to compare lenders, negotiate better terms, and make confident borrowing decisions.
+Our free loan calculator works for loans of any size and term: from a $1,000 personal loan to a $500,000 business loan.
+Enter the loan amount, annual interest rate (APR), and loan term, and the calculator instantly displays your monthly payment, total interest charged, and the total amount you will repay over the life of the loan.
+It also generates a month-by-month amortization schedule showing how each payment is divided between interest and principal, so you can see exactly when you reach key milestones like 25%, 50%, and 75% payoff.
+Use the loan calculator to compare multiple loan offers side by side, evaluate the impact of a higher rate versus a shorter term, and calculate exactly how much extra payments would save you in total interest and time.

 How It Works